-- (A) First-time college students.
-Each first-time college student (except in Item (C) below), should have participated in the American College Testing Program prior to registration, and the results forwarded to the College.
-The ACT code for Rose State College is 3403.
-Entering students who have not participated in the ACT will participate in the assessment offered in the Student Resources area.
+(A) First-time college students.
+Each first-time college student (except in Item (C) below), should have participated in the National Testing (ACT or SAT) prior to registration, and the results forwarded to the College.
+The ACT code is 3403 and SAT code is 1462 for Rose State College.
+Entering students who have not participated in National Testing (ACT or SAT) will participate in the assessment offered in the Student Resources area.
 Testing Services personnel will administer the assessment instruments, and academic advisors will make course selection recommendations.
 Assessment is available in English, mathematics, and reading each day Monday through Friday.
-The test results are not used as a criteria for admission, but used for guidance in counseling and mandatory placement. - (B) Students with previous college experience.
-Participation in ACT for a person who has previous college experience may be required by the College. - (C) Special enrollments.
-Students enrolling in noncredit courses may be temporarily exempted from ACT participation upon permission from the Vice President for Academic Affairs or designate and/or the Registrar/Vice President of Enrollment Management. - (4) Student's medical history.
+The test results are not used as a criteria for admission, but used for guidance in counseling and mandatory placement.

+(B) Students with previous college experience.
+Participation in ACT for a person who has previous college experience may be required by the College.

+(C) Special enrollments.
+Students enrolling in noncredit courses may be temporarily exempted from National Testing participation upon permission from the Vice President for Academic Affairs or designate and/or the Registrar/Associate Vice President of Enrollment Management.

+(4) Student's medical history.
 The College does not require the presentation of a physical examination report signed by a physician.
 However, nonexempt students must submit documentation showing proof of immunization against Hepatitis B, Measles, Mumps, and Rubella (MMR), or sign an exemption form prior to admission to the College.